The Front Desk

 After-hours calls: the hidden revenue most businesses are leaving on the table

-23% of calls to local businesses happen outside business hours.
+A significant share of calls to local businesses happen outside business hours.
 Almost none of them get answered.
+Here's what that costs — and how to fix it without hiring anyone.

 30 January 2026